MI Glossary

 Mechanistic Interpretability

-A subfield of AI safety research focused on reverse-engineering the internal computations of neural networks to understand how they process information and produce outputs, moving beyond behavioral analysis to study the mechanisms themselves.See:What is Interpretability?
+A subfield of AI safety research focused on reverse-engineering the internal computations of neural networks to understand how they process information and produce outputs, moving beyond behavioral analysis to study the mechanisms themselves.See:What Is Mechanistic Interpretability?

 MELBO